| | THP Director Jerry Windham Among Four

 will receive the JoAnn Weber Distinguished Service Award, which was named

+in honor of the late Hall of Fame executive director.
 The Texas Horse Racing Hall of Fame has enshrined Texas racing legends

 each year since 1999.
 Although Retama Park currently houses the Hall of